 Human Resources retains the right to classify auxiliary work.
 If an auxiliary job becomes regular, the job will be evaluated by the JJEC.

-A request for a reclassification may be initiated by the Employer or the Employee.
+A request for a reclassification may be initiated by the University or a regular support staff member.

 The HR Advisor will verbally advise the supervisor of the decision and the supervisor will verbally advise the employee.
-The supervisor will submit a Staff Appointment Form to HR to process any increase in salary.
+The supervisor will submit an ePaf to HR to process any increase in salary.

 The HR Advisor will confirm the classification decision in writing to the employee outlining if any factors have changed.
 A copy will be sent to the supervisor and the Union Chairperson.

-In accordance with Article 22.7 “Where an employee is appointed to another position which carries a higher salary scale, the employee will receive the rate in the new salary scale which is closest to but not less than an increase of 3.5% of the previous salary or the minimum of the new scale, whichever is greater.”
+In accordance with Article 22.7 “Where an employee is appointed to another position which carries a higher salary scale, the employee will receive the rate in the new salary scale which is a minimum of one step higher than their current step or the minimum of the new scale, whichever is greater."

-If the position is reclassified to a higher salary grade, the effective date of increase will be retroactive to the date the evaluation request was received in HR.
+If the position is reclassified to a higher salary grade, the effective date of the increase will be retroactive to the date the Classification Review form was signed and submitted to the Human Resources Office.

-Where a job is reclassified to a lower salary grade than the current job, the employee’s salary will be red-circled until the maximum salary for the lower classification equals or exceeds the red-circled salary rate.
+Where a job is reclassified to a lower salary grade than the current job, the employee’s salary will remain the same and be red-circled until the maximum salary for the lower classification equals or exceeds the red-circled salary rate.
 “Red-circled” means that the incumbents’ current salary exceeds the top of the range for the lower classification.

-Where more than one incumbent occupies the same classification in that area, one document and job description will be submitted.
-For instances, two or more clerks in a department may perform the same work and if there is a classification review, only one set of documents is required.
+Where more than one incumbent in the same area carries out the same tasks, one document and job description will be submitted for the group.
+For instance, two or more clerks in a department performing the same work may only need to submit one set of documents.

-Auxiliary employees who occupied a reclassified position receiving a higher pay grade will receive retroactive pay for the time worked beginning when the evaluation request was received in HR, to the end of their auxiliary assignment.
+Auxiliary employees who occupied a position reclassified to a higher pay grade will receive retroactive pay for the time worked beginning when the evaluation request was received by the Human Resources Office, to the end of their auxiliary assignment.

-When a position is reclassified to a higher salary grade through the appeal process, the date of increase will be retroactive to the date the original request was received in HR.
+When a position is reclassified to a higher salary grade through the appeal process, the effective date of increase will be retroactive to the date the Classification Review form was signed and submitted to the Human Resources Office.

 When considering whether or not to file an appeal, it may be helpful for the employee or manager to consider the following: